cwise24/snopsy/docs/module2/7_reset.rst

    :align: center
 .. centered:: Fig 4

 Now the git HEAD has been moved to our second commit and we have completed a *rollback* of our file.
+As you can see though, all commits prior are now removed.

 .. figure:: imgs/gitlog_reset.png
    :scale: 60%